Quick Takeaways

 Illinois Car Insurance Costs by Area

 Where you live in Illinois dramatically affects your premium.
-Here are average annual full-coverage rates by neighborhood/ZIP code:
+Here are average annual full-coverage rates by area:

 Cheapest Car Insurance Companies in Illinois

-Based on recent rate analysis, here are the most affordable options for Illinois drivers:
+Based on recent rate analysis, here are affordable options for Illinois drivers:

 Full Coverage (100/300/100)